-Our Board of Directors currently consists of seven members, divided into three classes as follows:
+Our Board of Directors currently consists of eight members, divided into three classes as follows:

-- Class I is comprised of Lori Hickok and Greg Schwartz, each with a term ending at the 2021 annual meeting of stockholders; - Class II is comprised of Steven Conine, Stephen Kaufer and Anastasios Parafestas, each with a term ending at the 2022 annual meeting of stockholders; and - Class III is comprised of Ian Smith and Langley Steinert, each with a term ending at the Annual Meeting.
+- Class I is comprised of Lori Hickok, Greg Schwartz and Jason Trevisan, each with a term ending at the Annual Meeting; - Class II is comprised of Steven Conine, Stephen Kaufer and Anastasios Parafestas, each with a term ending at the 2022 annual meeting of stockholders; and - Class III is comprised of Ian Smith and Langley Steinert, each with a term ending at the 2023 annual meeting of stockholders.

 At each annual meeting of stockholders, directors are elected for a full term of three years to succeed those directors whose terms are expiring.
-Messrs.
-Smith and Steinert are current directors whose terms expire at the Annual Meeting.
-Our Board of Directors has nominated each of Messrs.
-Smith and Steinert for election as Class III directors with terms ending in 2023.
+Ms. Hickok and Messrs.
+Schwartz and Trevisan are current directors whose terms expire at the Annual Meeting.
+Our Board of Directors has nominated each of Ms. Hickok and Messrs.
+Schwartz and Trevisan for election as Class I directors with terms ending in 2024.